Kinau Lanais

 No analysis available

-A specific monthly parking cost is explicitly mentioned in the remarks.
-This appears to be for an extra stall, so the extracted parking fee is $150 per month.
+A specific monthly parking cost is directly mentioned in the remarks.
+The fee appears to apply to an extra stall, so the extracted parking fee is $150 per month.

 Guest parking appears repeatedly across the remarks, often described specifically as "guest parking," "guest stalls," or even "6 guest parking stalls."
 This is consistent across multiple listings and agents, supporting it as a building amenity.